BLSQ/openhexa-notebooks/README.md

 Notebooks component overview
 ----------------------------

-The **Notebook component** is not meant to be use in a stand-alone fashion.
+The **Notebooks component** is not meant to be use in a stand-alone fashion.
 It is a part of the OpenHexa platform, and from a user perspective, it is embedded within the [OpenHexa App](https://github.com/BLSQ/openhexa-app) component.

-The **Notebook component** is a JupyterHub setup, deployed in a **Kubernetes cluster**.
-OpenHexa relies on the official [Zero to JupyterHub](https://zero-to-jupyterhub.readthedocs.io/) Jupyterhub distribution, which contains a Helm chart that we use to manage deployments.
+The **Notebooks component** is a JupyterHub setup, deployed in a **Kubernetes cluster**.
+OpenHexa relies on the official [Zero to JupyterHub](https://zero-to-jupyterhub.readthedocs.io/) Jupyterhub distribution, which contains a Helm chart to manage deployments.

 When the hub starts a single-user Jupyter notebook server, it actually spawns a new pod within the Kubernetes cluster.
 Each single-user server instance is totally isolated from other instances.